Hur Hyun-jun

-Hur Hyun-jun (허현준), known professionally as Hyunjun, Hyun Jun or Hyunjun Hur, and formerly known by the stage name Hwall (활), is a South Korean singer and actor.
+Hur Hyun-jun (허현준; born March 9, 2000), known professionally as Hyunjun, Hyun Jun or Hyunjun Hur, and formerly known by the stage name Hwall (활), is a South Korean singer and actor.
 He is best known as a former member of South Korean boy group The Boyz.
 He has also gained recognition with the web series Color Rush (2021).

 Early life

 Hyun Jun graduated from Hanlim Multi Art School in 2019.

 Career

 2017–2019: Debut with The Boyz

 In early July, music label Cre.ker Entertainment started releasing videos of artists joining their newest boy group.
 On July 18, Hur was confirmed to be in the final lineup of the group, The Boyz.
 From August 23 to October 11, Hur joined his second reality show Flower Boy Snack Shop (꽃미남 분식집), this time joining his bandmates and releasing the song "I'm Your Boy" during the finale episode.
 On December 6, the group officially debuted, selling out all 4,000 seats debut showcase where they released their first extended play The First and its lead single "Boy".

 The group released their second extended play The Start and its lead single "Giddy Up" on April 3, 2018.
 Due to health problems, Hur couldn't promote with the group and subsequently had to halt all activities for three months.
 The twelve members, with Hur back from his hiatus, released a special digital single titled "Keeper" on July 12, which was produced by Block B's Park Kyung.
 On July 24, they won their first "Rookie Award" during the Korea Brand Awards.
 He also won several awards with The Boyz, including the "Rookie Award" at the Soribada Best K-Music Awards and the "Best New Male Artist Award" at the 2018 Melon Music Awards.

 In 2019, Hur went on tour with The Boyz' Asia fan concert tour "The Castle", with dates in South Korea, Japan, Hong Kong, Singapore, Indonesia, Thailand, Taiwan, and the Philippines.
 The group released their second single album Bloom Bloom and its lead single "Bloom Bloom" on April 29, 2019.
 On 7 May, Hur received his first-ever music show win on SBS MTV's The Show with The Boyz.
-The group released their fourth extended play Dreamlike and its lead single "D.D.D" on August 19, Hur did not participate in the ‘DDD’ promotions due to his ankle.
+The group released their fourth extended play Dreamlike and its lead single "D.D.D" on August 19, Hur did not participate in the 'DDD' promotions due to his ankle.
 He only appeared in certain parts of the MV.
 On October 23, Hur officially left the group due to health issues and pursued a solo and acting career afterwards.